Alexey-Tsarev/AirCondIRManager/README.md

 # Components
 In this project I used:
- - Arduino (tested with Arduino Uno)
+ - ESP8266 (Wemos D1) / Arduino (tested with Arduino Uno)
  - IR LED for emulating an air conditioner IR remote control
  - IR receiver (I used TSOP38238)
+ - IR remote control (optional, not necessary if an ESP8266 used)
- - Waterproof DS18B20 temperature sensor
+ - Waterproof temperature sensor DS18B20
  - Speaker
  - SSD1306 OLED display